ethankore/Greta-Van-10bis/README.md

 # No Hadap

-A chrome extension which automatically opts-out from ordering Plastic cutlery on 10bis.co.il (and potentially other sites).
+A chrome extension that automatically opts-out from ordering Plastic cutlery on 10bis.co.il (and potentially other sites).

 <p align="center">
   <img src="./no-hadap.png">